Setup

 Scary-looking `psycopg2` error

 environment variable to avoid issues.
-You can check this by running:
+You can check this by running:.zshrc

 , .bash_profile